ch-gopi/ch-gopi/README.md

 - 🎒 I've done almost .. internships in frontend primarily.

-- 👩🏻‍🏫 I love teaching students and have mentored across ... students over various platforms.
-One of my videos on youtube has ... views on it, wherein I've taught how to           create a ...
-Clone.

 - 🌱 I’m currently learning **React,springboot**

 - 👯 I’m looking to collaborate on [https://bit.ly/GopiResume](Mern Stack)